 Second, the 11 investment options let you invest in any way you feel comfortable.
 From more aggressive to more conservative options, and with age-based and fully customized approaches, you have as much control as you want over how much you invest and where it’s invested.
 And as the years go by, you’re free to change contribution amounts and how they are allocated at any time.

-You may change your investment allocation for new contributions at any time, but the existing balance may be reallocated only once per calendar year.
+You may change your investment allocation for new contributions at any time, but the existing balance may be reallocated only twice per calendar year.

 Funds may be used tax-free to pay for any qualified higher education expense, such as tuition, fees, books, room and board, etc. at schools nationwide.